access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 [^1]: [Exosphere](https://gitlab.com/exosphere/exosphere) is developed independently of the core OpenStack projects, but included here for its focus on making OpenStack clouds more usable for researchers.

-TODO explain that each service can have multiple components
+A given OpenStack service may have multiple server-side components, and it may also communicate with other OpenStack services.
+The sections below explore this in greater detail.

 #### Control Plane and Data Plane